 Mistake #5: Forgoing the Use of a Qualified Real Estate CPA

 Sure, you could do your taxes on your own—but do you really want to?
 Hiring a CPA who specializes in real estate investment is a surefire way to ensure your taxes are done accurately, completely and with special attention given to the loads of deductions real estate investors have available to them.
 Accurate, complete and properly deducted taxes mean far less of a chanced of being audited—and who doesn’t want that?
-Give me a call at The Real Estate CPA today to see how I can help.
+Give us a call at The Real Estate CPA today to see how we can help.